Coronavirus: Covid-19 hits 100,000 cases as it upends lives, livelihoods

 The virus has spread to about 90 countries.
 The Netherlands reported its first virus death Friday while Serbia, Slovakia, Peru and Cameroon announced their first infections.

-Even Vatican City was hit, with the tiny city-state confirming its first case Friday but not saying who was infected.
+Even Vatican City was hit, with the tiny city-state confirming its first case, but not saying who was infected.
 The Vatican has insisted that 83-year-old Pope Francis, who has been sick, only has a cold.

-The cruise line said samples were collected from 45 passengers and crew members and results were expected later Friday.
+The cruise line said samples were collected from 45 passengers and crew members and results were expected imminently.

 The Grand Princess is operated by the same line as the Diamond Princess, which was quarantined at a Japanese port last month.
 More than 700 people on board were infected.